empyreanx/gdnet/README.md

 **NOTE: GDNet is not compatible with Godot 3.0.
 Please use the 2.1+ branch instead.**

-If you need Godot 3.0 support, there is a new branch [here](https://github.com/PerduGames/gdnet3).
+If you need Godot 3.0 support, there is a new branch in progress [here](https://github.com/PerduGames/gdnet3).

 ## About